 When to Call a Professional

 Properly maintaining your evaporator coils is a crucial part of maintaining your system.
-While the process can be DIY, you may benefit from having a regular HVAC maintenance contract that will include at least one evaporator coil cleaning per year.
+While the process can be DIY and you can learn how to clean AC coils, you may benefit from having a regular HVAC maintenance contract that will include at least one evaporator coil cleaning per year.
 If you are between services and notice a buildup of debris on your coils or reduced airflow that could be the result of dirty coils, you should contact a professional immediately for cleaning and inspection.

 Types of Evaporator Coils

 Different types of evaporator coils can be part of the indoor component of your central air conditioner.
 The type of coil paired with your system will depend on the type of system and where the coils will be placed.